It used to be that snapping a photo with a Polaroid instant camera, shaking it out and waiting for the image to develop was commonplace.

-Between its digital capabilities and vintage Polaroid printing options, creative uses abound from everyday users and photographers like.
+Between its digital capabilities and vintage Polaroid printing options, it looks like creative uses abound from everyday users and photographers alike.

 I’m still finding new ways to be creative with my Polaroid Snap Touch and Polaroid Instax Mini, like this one I took during our last tattoo session in New York.

-For some creative photography inspiration on how to take and use your Polaroid camera pictures, check out these awesome Polaroid pics I’ve found below.
+For some creative photography inspiration on how to take and use your Polaroid photos, check out these awesome Polaroid pics I’ve found below.